-The Center serves as an ideologically neutral venue for fostering rigorous scholarship and informing broad academic and public communities about the intersections of religion and U.S. politics.
+The Center serves as an open venue for fostering rigorous scholarship and informing broad academic and public communities about the intersections of religion and U.S. politics.

 - To support and enhance outstanding scholarly research on the historical and contemporary intertwining of religion and politics.

 - To disseminate excellent scholarship to students and the broad public by means of courses, lectures, and conferences.

 - To foster debate and discussion among people who hold widely different views about religion and/or politics.